 4. Malus and clawbackThe short-term and the medium- and long-term incentive remuneration shall be subject to clauses that allow the Corporation to reduce or cancel the remuneration (malus) and request the return of the paid remuneration (clawback) based on a resolution of the Board of Directors when there is a restatement of financial results due to a significant revision of financial statements or there is a significant violation or breach of internal rules by a Director/officer.

-Regarding the remuneration and other payments for individual Directors for FY2024, since the determination of the amount of the Individual’s evaluation based remuneration based on the individual’s quantitative evaluation as is the Short-term incentive remuneration were delegated to the then President and CEO Masumi Kakinoki based on the policy to determine the remuneration and other payments for Directors prior to the amendment on March 26, 2025 and the Governance and Remuneration Committee deliberates on whether it conforms to the Determination Policy and provides reports to the Board of Directors, the Board of Directors also respects the reports and judges that the payments conform to the Determination Policy.
+Regarding the remuneration and other payments for individual Directors for FY2025, since the determination of the amount of the Individual’s evaluation based remuneration based on the individual’s qualitative evaluation as the Short-term incentive remuneration were delegated to the President and CEO Masayuki Omoto based on the policy to determine the remuneration and other payments for Directors and the Governance and Remuneration Committee deliberates on whether it conforms to the Determination Policy and provides reports to the Board of Directors, the Board of Directors also respects the reports and judges that the payments conform to the Determination Policy.

 (Supplementary matters)The remuneration framework and process for determining remuneration for Executive Officers who do not concurrently serve as Directors is the same as those for Directors.